Tiffany T. Alston: Background

 From 2004 to 2012, she practiced law with her own law firm, which was located in Upper Marlboro, Maryland.
 Alston's law license was suspended by the Maryland Court of Appeals on September 25, 2012, and she was disbarred on May 3, 2013.

 In the legislature

 Alston was a member of the House of Delegates from 2011 to 2013 and served on the Judiciary committee.
 She was a member of the Prince George's County Delegation, the Women's Caucus, and the Legislative Black Caucus of Maryland.

+In 2022, Alston filed to run for the Maryland House of Delegates in District 24, seeking to succeed state delegate Jazz Lewis, who was running for Congress in Maryland's 4th congressional district.
+She won election to the seat and was sworn in on January 11, 2023, and has since served in the Health and Government Operations Committee.

+In January 2024, former Baltimore State's Attorney Marilyn Mosby hired Alston to represent her in her disbarment case.

+In 2024, Alston applied to run as a delegate to the Democratic National Convention pledged to Joe Biden, but was denied by the Maryland Democratic Party.

 Marriage equality

 During the 2011 legislative session, Alston was a co-sponsor of "Religious Freedom and Civil Marriage Protection Act".
 A similar bill was filed in the Maryland Senate (SB 116 - Civil Marriage Protection Act) and was assigned to the House Judiciary Committee, the committee on which Alston served.
 During the committee voting session on SB 116, Alston revoked her co-sponsorship and instead offered an amendment to change the bill from same-sex marriage to civil unions.
 The amendment failed, and Alston then voted against the bill.
 Despite Alston's vote, SB 116 was approved by the committee 12-10 and was forwarded to the full House of Delegates for final approval, but the bill was eventually sent back to committee, effectively terminating the bill for the session.

 Alston voted against the Civil Marriage Protection Act in committee when it was re-introduced in the 2012 legislative session, but voted for the bill after it was amended to block the bill from going into effect if efforts to bring it to a referendum were being litigated.